23f2001817/captcha-solver-interactive-test/README.md

 # Captcha Solver

-Open GitHub Pages URL and pass ?url=IMAGE_URL
+Open the GitHub Pages URL and pass ?url=IMAGE_URL to test.

-License: MIT